pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       see --server).
 This is the name for this defined WBEM server in the connection file [required]
+      -d, --default-namespace NAMESPACE
-      -d, --default_namespace TEXT    Default Namespace to use in the target WBEMServer if no namespace is defined in the subcommand (Default: root/cimv2).
+                                      Default namespace to use in the target WBEMServer if no namespace is defined in the subcommand (Default: root/cimv2).
       -u, --user TEXT                 User name for the WBEM Server connection.